CrackingShells/Hatch-Validator/docs/articles/devs/architecture/ChainOfResponsibilityPattern.md

 ### Abstract Base Classes

-All component types follow the same abstract base class pattern:
+All component types follow the same abstract base class pattern (replace `ComponentBase` with the actual base class name for each component type)

 ```python
 # Universal pattern implemented by all three component types